Great to have you here, Rush Limbaugh, exercising.

 And if the environmental hijacking of the guidelines is left unaddressed, the nutritional health of children and the public generally could be weighed against the political agenda of environmentalism or special interest or global warming.

-Now, I folks, I contend it's stuff like this that just gets reported and it goes in one ear and out the other as far as the inside the beltway people.
+Now, folks, I contend it's stuff like this that just gets reported and it goes in one ear and out the other as far as the inside the beltway people.

 This kind of stuff just makes people out in the country live it.

-The whole global warming thing ill is irritates people.
+The whole global warming thing irritates people.

-Most people, a don't care about it, B, believe it's a hoax.
+Most people, A, don't care about it, B, believe it's a hoax.

-And I got a flash note from our official climatologist not long ago, Dr. Spencer.
+And I got a flash note from our official climatologist, not long ago, Dr. Spencer.

 The last iceberg, let's see this.